 Mental function is usually preserved.

 Symptoms of dopa-responsive dystonia usually begin during childhood.
 Typically, one leg is affected first.
 As a result, children tend to walk on tiptoes.
 Symptoms worsen at night.
 Walking becomes progressively more difficult, and arms and legs are affected.
 However, some children have only mild symptoms, such as muscle cramps after exercise.
-Sometimes symptoms appear later in life and resemble those of Parkinson disease.
+Sometimes symptoms appear later in life and resemble those of Parkinson disease Parkinson Disease Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more .
 Movements may be slow, balance may be difficult to maintain, and a tremor may occur in the hands during rest.

 Symptoms lessen dramatically when low doses of levodopa are used.
 If levodopa relieves the symptoms, the diagnosis is confirmed.

-These dystonias affect a single body part.
-They typically start during adulthood, after age 20 to 30 yr.
+Focal dystonias affect a single body part.
+They typically start during adulthood, after age 20 to 30 years.

 Initially, the posturing may be intermittent or task-specific (and thus is sometimes described as spasms).
 The movements tend to be more prominent during action and less so at rest, but these differences lessen over time, often resulting in distortion of the affected body part and severe disability.
 However, pain is uncommon except in focal primary dystonia of the neck (cervical dystonia) and in the dystonias that occur when response to levodopa starts to wear off in Parkinson disease (most often affecting the lower limb, eg, causing inversion of the foot).